redroid-rockchip/.github/profile/README.md

 #####################
 # create and start builder
 #####################
-# We are compiling for rk3588, using the Mali-G610 GPU.
-# However, in hardware/rockchip/librkvpu/omx_get_gralloc_private/Android.go, Mali-G610 is not defined.
-# Therefore, we are selecting Mali-G52, which also utilizes the Bifrost library, for this purpose.
-ct-cntr exec redroid-builder set-env TARGET_BOARD_PLATFORM_GPU=mali-G52 TARGET_RK_GRALLOC_VERSION=4
 ct-cntr config set REDROID_BUILD_PATH=~/redroid                # set the path to store source code ct-cntr config                                                 # check whether the docker configuration is correct ct-cntr up                                                     # start redroid-builder container